|

 Rayon, Milk - and an incredibly wide range of sheep's wool (depending on

 breed and breed type) are all fair game.
+We can

 use all of these fibers in ways that may not be feasible for industry, but make